Fahim-M-Siam/CSE111/README.md

 # CSE111: Programming Language II (Python)

 # Details
-Solutions for the BRAC University Computer Science and Engineering Course - CSE111 Lab Assignments (Summer - 2021).
-See the .ipynb files to get all the solutions of an assignment in a single file.
+This repository contains solutions for the BRAC University Computer Science and Engineering course CSE111 Lab Assignments for the Summer 2021 semester.
+The solutions are implemented using Python 3.9 and cover various topics including String, List, Dictionary, Tuple, Functions, Object-Oriented Programming (OOP) concepts such as Inheritance, Method Overloading, Constructor Overloading, Operator Overloading, Encapsulation, Static/Class Variables and Methods, and Variable and Method Overriding.

-All the solutions are written with Python 3.9
+Each lab assignment corresponds to a specific week of the course outline, starting from basic data structures and progressing to more advanced concepts like inheritance and abstraction.
+The solutions provided in the .ipynb files offer comprehensive examples and implementations for each assignment, serving as a valuable resource for students studying Python programming in the context of Computer Science and Engineering.

 # Course Outline
 # Week 1 & Week 2: String, List, Dictionary & Tuple